Kaleido-subs/style-guide/docs/guidelines/editing.md

 Deviations from these guidelines are often intentional, and may help give more character to a subtitle or fit the style of the original script better.

+How close to this style guide scripts follow depends on the script and the editor in charge of the project, but the majority of Kaleido releases should more or less follow this style guide.

 ## Grammar and Punctuation